josemartos/autocomplete/README.md

 ## description

 Created for practising purposes.
 The auto-complete.js component could be more customisable.
+Initially created in 2016.
+Dependencies updated in 2019.

 ## setup